federico-lancellotti/multi-fidelity-deep-kernel-learning/README.md

 These instructions will help you run the code on you local machine.
 Please be aware that the usage of a GPU is strongly advised, especially for the training stage.
 Currently, only CUDA is supported for GPU-based training.
 A config.yaml file is available to set the main parameters.

+If you desire to try things out only, possibly on CPU, I suggest generating small (training) datasets and reducing the number of epochs.

 ### Requirements
 The code has been tested on Python 3.9.13.
 The required libraries are collected in the requirements.txt file: